Shoaling of Finite-Amplitude Rogue Waves: Experimental Study

-More importantly, in \jfm{figure} \ref{fig:FINAL} we compare the experimental results with the theory for the excess kurtosis, that is, plugging eq.~(\ref{eq:finiteampgamma2}) into eq.~(\ref{eq:kurt}).
-We also compare with the semi-analytical approximation of eq.~(\ref{eq:kurtApp2}).
-Both theoretical formulations overpredict the kurtosis for steepness $k_pH_s \lesssim 0.1$, which can be related to the omission of the effect of reflection in the theory \citep{Yuchen2023}.
-This is consistent with the empirical formulation for reflection $K_{R} \approx 0.1 \upxi^{2}$ over sloping beaches \citep{Battjes1974}, in which $\upxi$ denotes the surf similarity and is computed in terms of the bottom slope and mean steepness $\upxi \sim \nabla h / \sqrt{\varepsilon}$ \citep{Holthuijsen2007}.
+\jk{The wide range of steepness and aeration of wave breaking in the devised experiments fulfils the purpose of seeking regimes where the assumptions discussed in \jfm{sections} \ref{sec:bound}-\ref{sec:bound2} break down}.
+In \jfm{Figure} \ref{fig:FINAL} we compare the experimental results for the excess kurtosis with the theory, that is, \yh{substituting} Eq.~(\ref{eq:finiteampgamma2}) into Eq.~(\ref{eq:kurt}).
+We also compare them with the semi-analytical approximation of Eq.~(\ref{eq:kurtApp2}). \jk{ The theory seems to break down in the range $k_{p}H_{s} \geqslant 0.43$ when wave breaking becomes dominant, featuring a faster kurtosis decay than expected.
+Moreover,} both theoretical formulations over-predict the kurtosis for steepness $k_pH_s \lesssim 0.1$, which can be related to the omission of the effect of reflection in the theory \citep{he2022probability,stole2018extreme}.
+This is consistent with the empirical formulation for reflection $K_{R} \approx 0.1 \upxi^{2}$ over sloping beaches \citep{Battjes1974}, in which $\upxi$ denotes the surf similarity and is computed in terms of the bottom slope and mean steepness $\upxi \sim \sm{\nabla} h / \sqrt{\varepsilon}$ \citep{Holthuijsen2007}.
 Wave regimes with the smallest wave steepness will therefore have the most underestimated reflection rates and thus, overestimate the kurtosis.
-For the bulk of second-order steepness, both models describe the laboratory results well until its peak, whereas the heavy tail for conditions nearing wave breaking is also captured well.
-Consequently, we validate the theoretical expectations about the time and reason of the kurtosis growth saturation and decay.
+For \ac{second-order Stokes waves in the Le Méhauté diagram}, both models \ac{agree very well with} the laboratory results \ac{of excess kurtosis} until its peak, whereas the heavy tail for conditions nearing wave breaking is also well captured. \ac{This validates} the theoretical expectations of the kurtosis growth, saturation, and decay. \jk{Although experimentation with steeper slopes could have been carried out, slope effects have been verified to be negligible (or saturated) beyond $\nabla h \geqslant 1/5$, both numerically \citep{Adcock2020,Trulsen2021} and experimentally \citep{Adcock2021c}. \xx{Remarkably, contrary to the expectation of a \xy{symmetric} bell-shaped curve for the excess kurtosis, both experiment and theory demonstrate a skewed concave function that quickly rises and thereafter slowly decays.}}